hydephp/develop/docs/creating-content/blog-posts.md

 - Markdown post files are stored in the `_posts` directory
 - The filename is used as the filename for the compiled HTML
-- Filenames should use `kebab-case-slug` followed by the extension `.md`
+- Filenames should use `kebab-case-name` followed by the extension `.md`
 - Files prefixed with `_underscores` are ignored by Hyde
 - Your post will be stored in `_site/posts/<identifier>.html`